Sasha Velour: Career

-Early work in illustration and graphic design
+Illustration and graphic design

 Velour moved to New York with her partner John Jacob Lee (known professionally as Johnny Velour) in 2013.
 She created comics and zines that she self-published and sold at conventions.
 Velour's work was also published in The Nib, InkBRICK, Comics Workbook Magazine, QU33R, Cicada Magazine and others, under the names Sasha Velour and Sasha Steinberg.
 Velour also created a comic entitled Stonewall, which attempted to tell the story of the Stonewall riots using real and fictional characters.
 The work was called "a smart, beautiful and artful take on a significant and difficult historical event" by Highlow Comics.
 Velour's visual art has been the subject of two solo gallery shows.
 A show entitled “What's Your Drag” was on display at Be Gallery NYC in spring 2014 (in connection with BeFluent, the English school where she taught), and another solo show entitled "Nightrooms", was held at the Black Box Gallery (located in Bizarre Bushwick) in Brooklyn in March 2016.
 Velour's cut paper work was part of the group show "Coney Island Babies, Visual Artists from the Brooklyn Drag Scene" at the Bureau of General Services Queer Division that opened in Manhattan in November 2012.
 In March 2017, Velour designed a long sleeve T-shirt for "Contemporary Drag", a limited-edition fashion line for the New Art Dealers Alliance's (NADA) in collaboration with Print All Over Me and she performed at the NADA show that month.

+Velour featured as the cover artist for the June 12, 2023 issue of The New Yorker.

 Early drag

 Velour started performing in drag while studying at The Center for Cartoon Studies in Vermont.
 She also met her partner John Jacob Lee (known as Johnny Velour) in Vermont when he was acting in a production of Annie.
 In the spring of 2013, Velour and her partner staged Whatever She Wants, A Drag Musicale at the Main Street Museum featuring local residents.
 She called producing the show a "milestone" of her drag career and moved to Brooklyn later that year.

 Velour began performing in New York City in early 2014.
 She founded Velour, The Drag Magazine (originally named Vym), a magazine about drag, alongside partner Johnny in the summer of 2014.
 The magazine included interviews as well as varied art forms such as photography, poetry, and illustration that address the power, beauty, and purpose of drag.
-Three issues were published over two years and the magazine was compiled into a 300 page hardcover book in 2018.
+Three issues were published over two years and the magazine was compiled into a 300-page hardcover book in 2018.

 Velour began producing a monthly drag show, NightGowns, in August 2015, at Bizarre Bushwick.
 The show has been regularly hosted at Bizarre Bushwick and National Sawdust, both in Brooklyn New York.
 The shows have been celebrated as "beautiful and funny and politically charged" by The New York Times.
 It was later adapted into a TV series for Quibi.